siddiqui-ayan/Ascii-video-animation/readme.md

 - Video playback speed may vary based on terminal performance.
 - Works best on videos with high contrast and clear shapes.

-## License
-MIT License - Feel free to use and modify!